tbrunsch/Hippodamus/README.md

 Since the `ExecutorService`s are not bound to the tasks, but to the coordinator, shutting them down (if desired) can be automatically done in the coordinator's `close()` method.

-Note that, by default, computational tasks are sent to the common `ForkJoinPool`, whereas blockung tasks are sent to a dedicated single-threaded `ExecutorService`.
+Note that, by default, computational tasks are sent to the common `ForkJoinPool`, whereas blocking tasks are sent to a dedicated single-threaded `ExecutorService`.

 **TaskTypeSample.java:**